 - a religious ceremony can take place in a church, chapel or other building of religious worship.
 These must have been formally registered for marriage ceremonies.
 The service is conducted by the minister in accordance with the religious rites and ceremonies of the premises.

 For details of charges for marriage arrangements and ceremonies, please see: Fees .

 Approved premises for marriages

 Since 1st April 1995, the Marriage Act 1994 has allowed suitable premises to be licensed for marriage ceremonies.
 You can marry at any approved premises in England or Wales, irrespective of the district where you live.
 For a list of approved premises in Calderdale, see: Approved venues for ceremonies .

 To book a marriage at an approved venue, you must contact them.

-Note: You will need to book Registration Officers from the local Register Office, to conduct the ceremony.
+Please note: You must book Registration Officers from the local register office, to conduct the ceremony.

 Church of England or Church in Wales